obrhubr/hpmor-datascience/README.md

 <p align="center">
   <img align="center" src="viz/img/hpmor.jpg" height=300px>
 </p>
 The acronym HPMOR stands for `Harry Potter and the methods of rationality`.
 It has a 96% approval rating on google(at the time of writing).
 It focuses mainly on presenting concepts of Bayesian Rationality in a simple way.
-It is definetely worth a read, but the Harry Potter series is a requisite to understand all the jokes.
+It is definitely worth a read, but the Harry Potter series is a requisite to understand all the jokes.

 ### What are the files?
 ---